sanger-tol/curationpretext/README.md

 - @josieparis - Help with better docs and testing.

+- @mahesh-panchal - Large support with 1.2.0 in making the pipeline more robust with other HPC environments.

 ## Contributions and Support

 If you would like to contribute to this pipeline, please see the [contributing guidelines](.github/CONTRIBUTING.md).